-Finally, the Pall Laboratory Manifoldenables processing of up to six samples at one time when two manifolds are connected with a coupling device.
-Over time, this design can mean less handling and lower risk of RSI.
+Finally, the Pall Laboratory Manifold enables processing of up to six samples at one time when two manifolds are connected together with a coupling device.

 Reducing RSI: Improving Laboratory Techniques

 RSI can be further reduced when technicians are well-trained in techniques such as the use of forceps and membrane handling.
 Proper orientation and handling of forceps is not only important to the technician's health, but also crucial for good microbial growth.